robbyt/mcp-io/README.md

 - **Graceful Error Handling**: Configuration errors return meaningful error messages instead of panicking
 - **Functional Options Constructors**: Composable API using the functional options pattern
 - **Type-Safe Tools**: Define MCP resources with Go generics to specify the in/out schema shapes
-- **Multiple Transports**: HTTP, SSE, and stdio support through a single handler
+- **Multiple Transports**: Streamable HTTP and stdio support through a single handler
 - **Sentinel Error Types**: Errors return specific types that can be checked with `errors.Is`
 - **Extensive Examples**: Includes examples demonstrating MCP features and usage patterns